-The Daily Journal has published its annual listing of Top Women Lawyers in California, which includes a 13th-time selection for Lieff Cabraser founding partner Elizabeth J. Cabraser and first-time kudos for Lieff Cabraser partner Lexi J. Hazam.
+The Daily Journal has published its annual listing of Top Women Lawyers in California, which includes a 13th-time selection for Lieff Cabraser partner Elizabeth J. Cabraser and first-time kudos for Lieff Cabraser partner Lexi J. Hazam.
 The Top Women Lawyers award recognizes exemplary female attorney trailblazers and changemakers doing cutting-edge legal work in their field.

 The Journal’s coverage on Elizabeth notes her current role in the National Prescription Opiates litigation, representing cities, counties, and Native American tribes and health organizations seeking justice from manufacturers and distributors of prescription opioid drugs for the destructive opioid epidemic raging across the U.S.

 The Journal also mentions Elizabeth’s work along with Lieff Cabraser partner Dean Harvey, representing New York City’s largest public employee union in groundbreaking litigation alleging the illegal price fixing of generic drugs.
 “It is the largest piece of antitrust multidistrict litigation in existence,” Elizabeth noted.

 The Journal’s profile of Lexi Hazam focuses on her Co-Lead Class Counsel role representing individuals who suffered losses in the coordinated California Woolsey Wildfire cases relating to the devastating 2018 fire that burned more than 96,000 acres in Los Angeles and Ventura Counties, forced the evacuation of more than 295,000 people, destroyed 1,634 structures, and caused three deaths.